apoorvaron/Shorty/README.md

 -> What Can we do now?

-          1) 404 Page and functionality
-          2) Forget Password Functionality
-          3) Sign in / Sign up with Google
           4) All things must be done by session not using a URL
           5) All things must be done with APIs
           6) Use of action attribute in Any type of forms